-All our staff are aware that children can abuse other children (often referred toas peer on peer abuse).
-And that it can happen both inside and outside of school or college and online.
-It is important that all staff recognise the indicators and signs of peer on peer abuse and know how to identify it and respond to reports.
+All our staff are aware that children can abuse other children (often referred to as Peer-on-Peer abuse).
+And that it can happen both inside and outside of school and online.
+It is important that all staff recognise the indicators and signs of Child-on-Child abuse and know how to identify it and respond to reports.

-All our staff understand, that even if there are no reports in their schools or colleges it does not mean it is not happening, it may be the case that it is just not being reported.
-As such it is important if staff have any concerns regarding peer on peer abuse, they should speak to their designated safeguarding lead (or deputy).
+All our staff understand, that even if there are no reports in their schools it does not mean it is not happening, it may be the case that it is just not being reported.
+As such it is important if staff have any concerns regarding Child-on-Child abuse, they should speak to their Designated Safeguarding Lead (or deputy).